This page details the entities corrupted by Oryx's dark powers.

 A new enemy faction of sorts coming with The Taken King expansion.
 Not so much a new race, but rather an amalgamation of several enemies across all four enemy races that have been "taken" from our dimension by Oryx and so severely corrupted by the Darkness that there's barely a semblance of what they originally were.

 Beware of unmarked spoilers.

 - And I Must Scream: They have a tortured look to them as they twitch and jitter.
-But if you read their Grimoire entries, it turns out this is an inversion; the Taken are actually in ecstasy after being thoroughly Mind Raped by the Darkness, who strips away their doubts, fears, and burdens and replaces them with peace and singular purpose.
+But if you read their Grimoire entries, it turns out this is an inversion; according to Toland, the Taken are actually in ecstasy after being thoroughly Mind Raped by the Darkness, who strips away their doubts, fears, and burdens and replaces them with peace and singular purpose.

 - Arc Words: In the Grimoire entries for various Taken enemies, the phrase "Take your new shape" pops up at the end of every non-Vex entry.
 The Taken Vex get "Accept the changing blade."